lngng/moDSTogether/README.md

 The items below would represent those of our *development* branch, which contains the rolled-up work completed over the lives of our splintering feature branches, like *cool-new-item*.
 Commits in those feature/fix/change branches are just bread-and-butter git commits, which are not symbolic of anything in particular; they just represent progress for the dev working in the branch and the dev decides their nature when they enter their **commit message** with each one.

+Why merge when we do?

+When we do, what would happen if we didn't?

+Let's go back to one branch:

+Who is responsible for deciding what our commits should represent?

+How is that decided?

+If we need to wheel things back, does the system serve me?

+Do I always know if the code I'm working on is going to go anywhere or work?

+Can I assume it won't while keeping the system?

+There aren't answers you're supposed to have after considering each of those questions.
+At this point, whichever path is more appealing, to **you**, is correct.

 ### Scenarios & How-To's

 ## Tools